 GeneCards Summary for CLOCK Gene

 CLOCK (Clock Circadian Regulator) is a Protein Coding gene.
-Diseases associated with CLOCK include Delayed Sleep Phase Syndrome and Cluster Headache.
-Among its related pathways are Circadian rythm related genes and Influenza A. GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and signal transducer activity.
+Diseases associated with CLOCK include Cataract 7 and Delayed Sleep Phase Disorder.
+Among its related pathways are Metabolism and Chromatin organization.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and signal transducer activity.
 An important paralog of this gene is NPAS2.

 UniProtKB/Swiss-Prot for CLOCK Gene